iterative/dvc.org/content/docs/command-reference/params/index.md

 float, and arrays (groups of params).
 Note that DVC does not ascribe any specific meaning to these values.

+> YAML 1.2 stores very large and very small numbers in scientific notation, but
+> the popular PyYAML library uses an older version of the format.
+To avoid
+> introducing subtle bugs, the ruamel.yaml library should be used instead.

 DVC saves parameter names and values to `dvc.lock` in order to track them over time.
 They will be compared to the latest params files to determine if the stage is outdated upon `dvc repro` (or `dvc status`).